VincentChalnot/SidusEAVModelBundle/README.md

 Note: In order for the forms to be able to PropertyAccessor (used in forms) to read from magic calls, we enable the "enableMagicCall" option globally.

 #### Using a form
-The default form to edit entities is referenced as 'sidus_data' and the only thing to keep in mind is that it can't work without an entity or the "family" option.
+The default form to edit entities is referenced as 'Sidus\EAVModelBundle\Form\Type\DataType' and the only thing to keep in mind is that it can't work without an entity or the "family" option.
+Alternatively, you can use the 'Sidus\EAVModelBundle\Form\Type\GroupedDataType' form to separate attribute in different fieldsets for different groups.

 #### Persisting or deleting an entity
 To persist or delete an entity, you can't flush just the Data entity but you need to do a global flush because values are stored separately from the entity.